dr-saad-la/rust-distilled/src/chap_04/else_if.md

     Is the number positive? true

-In this example, the variable is_positive is assigned the value true if number > 0 and false otherwise.
+The variable `is_positive` is assigned the value `true` if `number > 0` and `false`otherwise.
 This is a concise way to handle simple conditions and bindings.

-### Summary

-- else if Statement: Allows for checking multiple conditions sequentially.
-- Using Conditions with let Bindings: Enables concise and expressive code by combining conditions with variable bindings.
+we can extend the previous example to check for multiple conditions where needed by introducing an `else-if` branch.
+This is will be discussed in the next section.

 ### Example Combining All Concepts

+This is a comprehensive example that shows how to use conditionals in Rust:

 ```Rust
 fn main() {